daemon32/lge_fx3t_cm11/README.md

 CM11 Kernel and Device tree for LG Optimus F6

-copy contents to the too the of your cm11 folder
+copy contents to the root of your cm11 folder

 to build